Are you visiting the Gallagher Stadium for the first time? Here’s a handy guide to the home of Maidstone United.

 First team games are on Saturdays (15:00 kick off) and Tuesdays (19:45 kick off).

 The stadium is open seven days a week.
-There are under 18 matches some Tuesday evenings, National League Youth Alliance games some Wednesday afternoons, as well as youth and women’s football on Sundays.
+There are under 18 matches some Tuesday evenings, National League Youth Alliance games some Wednesday afternoons, as well as under 23, youth and women’s football at the weekend.
 On the home page you’ll see a link for This week at the Gallagher Stadium – click on that for a full details.

 Also, follow @maidstoneunited on Twitter for up to date information.